-Function overloading is a regular function, but it can perform different tasks.
+Function overloading is a regular function, but it is assigned with multiple parameters.
 It allows the creation of several methods with the same name which differ from each other by the type of input and output of the function.

 void add(int& a, int& b); void add(double& a, double& b); void add(struct bob& a, struct bob& b);

 Operator overloading is a function where different operators are applied and depends on the arguments.
 Operator,-,* can be used to pass through the function, and it has its own precedence to execute

 16) What is an abstract class?

 An abstract class is a class which cannot be instantiated.
 Creation of an object is not possible with an abstract class, but it can be inherited.
 An abstract class can contain only an Abstract method.
 Java allows only abstract method in abstract class while other languages allow non-abstract method as well.